-You can apply for the Tier 4 (Child) student visa if you’re aged between 4 and 17 and you want to study in the UK.
+You can apply for the Tier 4 (Child) student visa if you’re aged between 4 and 17 and you want to study at an independent school in the UK.

 - have a place on a course

 - have the consent of your parent or guardian